+Although it may seem like these boards have just been given the pretty in pink treatment, there's some serious technology behind ladies' snowboards.
 Due to structural differences in the body, men and women use different movement techniques when performing a single leg squat.
-Females naturally rotate their pelvis towards the weight bearing limb, while males rotate in the opposite direction.
+Females naturally rotate their pelvis towards the weight-bearing limb, while males rotate in the opposite direction.
 As a result, women are more prone to knee injury and knee pain than men.
-It's important to have a board designed with your body in mind, so don't settle for a men's board.
+It's important to have a board designed with the way your body moves in mind, so there can be some serious downsides if you settle for a men's board.

 Purchasing a board designed with these elements in mind will allow for smoother, more intuitive, and less injury-prone riding.

 Just like their male counterparts, women's-specific snowboards don't only come in a single type, so the first thing you should consider when shopping for a new board is what type of riding do you normally do, where you ride, and if you plan on building — or can afford — a quiver of boards.

 Which Type Of Board Should I Buy?

 While there are plenty of crossovers and boards that blur the line between categories, snowboards typically fall into one of four categories: freestyle/park, powder, all-mountain, and freeride.
 In a perfect world, you would have one of each so you could pick the perfect board to maximize the current conditions and the terrain you are planning on riding.
 However, this is a bit unrealistic for most people, so it's important to think about what your style of riding actually is.
 Powder skiing might be your absolute favorite, and you love the idea of a board that absolutely kills it when you are in the deep stuff, but it probably doesn't make sense to get one if you only get to ski powder once or twice a year and are on the groomers for the rest of it — if you can only buy a single board.
 We'll go over the pros and cons of each type to help you pick the one that is the best fit for you.